deepjavalibrary/djl/extensions/hadoop/README.md

 ## Documentation

-The latest javadocs can be found on the [djl.ai website](https://javadoc.io/ai.djl.hadoop/hadoop/latest/index.html).
+The latest javadocs can be found on [here](https://javadoc.io/ai.djl.hadoop/hadoop/latest/index.html).

 You can also build the latest javadocs locally using the following command: